 Next Steps

-hiring initiatives. - Apply for Post-Grad Internships: Use internships to bridge experience gaps and gain practical
+- Apply for Post-Grad Internships: Use internships to bridge experience gaps and gain practical skills while continuing

 Your Resume and Portfolio: Tailoryour resume for each role and include project work or volunteer experience that demonstrates initiative and job readiness. - Attend Virtual Career Fairs: Sign up for online job fairs to meet recruiters directly, ask questions, and discover unlisted opportunities across industries.